shaps80/InkKit/README.md

 > In order to use the Swift 3.0 version add the following to your Podfile
 >
 > `pod 'InkKit', :git => 'https://github.com/shaps80/InkKit.git', :branch => 'Swift3.0'`
+>
+> Note: This is a beta release (unstable) and is constantly changing.

 ---